awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 ## Examples of how to use dynamic options<a name="automation-branchdocs-examples"></a>

 This section includes different examples of how to use dynamic options in a runbook\.
 Each example in this section extends the following runbook\.
 This runbook has two actions\.
 The first action is named `InstallMsiPackage`\.
 It uses the `aws:runCommand` action to install an application on a Windows Server instance\.
 The second action is named `TestInstall`\.
 It uses the `aws:invokeLambdaFunction` action to perform a test of the installed application if the application installed successfully\.
 Step one specifies `onFailure: Abort`\.
-This means that if the application did not install successfully, the automation stops before step two\.
+This means that if the application didn't install successfully, the automation stops before step two\.

 **Example 1: Runbook with two linear actions**